pokt-network/pocket/docs/development/README.md

 ### Running LocalNet

 At the time of writing, we have two basic approaches to running a LocalNet.
-We suggest getting started with the `Docker Compose` approach outlined below before moving to the advanced Kubernetes configuration.
+We suggest getting started with the `Docker Compose` (aka `lightweight LocalNet`) approach outlined below before moving to the advanced Kubernetes (aka LocalNet) configuration.

 #### [Advanced] Kubernetes